paulashby/readme-generator/README.md

   ## Description

-  A command line node app that generates README.md files based on user input.
+  A command line node app that generates README.md files based on user input.<br /><br />One task that's required of a developer for every project is the creation of a quality README file.
+These files generally follow a fairly predictable structure, so their creation can be automated to streamline this part of the development process.<br /><br />The project has given me an opportunity to get more familiar with the node inquirer package and to delve more deeply into some of the nuances of markdown formatting.

   ## Installation